How to build a deer-proof raised bed garden using an easy “just add lumber” kit with step-by-step directions.

-Remember when I mentioned that a Memorial Day project many years ago was to build a small fish pond in the back yard of my former house?
+A Memorial Day project many years ago was to build a small fish pond in the back yard of my former house.

 Well, when we moved, I brought those flagstones with me, hoping to find a new purpose for them.